Call For Papers

 Camera Ready Version

 Final versions of accepted papers will be given one additional page of content (up to 9 pages for long papers, upto 5 pages for short papers) to address reviewers’ comments.
+Authors will have the chance to change the submission type from non-archival to archival and vice versa until the camera-ready deadline.

 Important Dates

-- Submission Deadline: March 01, 2025
+- Submission Deadline:

-- Camera Ready Deadline: May 16, 2025
+- Camera Ready Deadline: Monday June 2nd, 2025

-- Workshop Date: July 31 - August 01, 2025
+- Workshop Date: July 31, 2025

 All deadlines are calculated at 11:59pm Anywhere on Earth (UTC-12).